 Net metering is a method of simplifying the measurement of energy produced by a renewable energy generator when it is connected to an electric utility distribution system.
-Net energy metering utilizes the existing meter for all calculations avoiding the expense of a second meter.
-Net metering is permitted by law for solar, wind, biomass, micro combined heat and power, fuel cell and closed conduit hydro electric generators that are intended primarily to supply the customer's annual energy usage.2 The term "net metering" refers to measurement of electricity on the basis that is net of energy used and produced by an eligible customer-generator during a single reading period, e.g., one As discussed further below, the terms of utility tariffs typically require a customer to pay the monthly customer charge, regardless of the amount of energy produced.
+Net energy metering generally utilizes the existing meter for all calculations avoiding the expense of a second meter to separately measure incoming and outgoing energy.
+Net metering is permitted by law for solar, wind, biomass, micro combined heat and power, fuel cell and closed conduit hydro electric generators that are intended primarily to supply the customer's annual energy usage.
+The term "net metering" refers to measurement of electricity on the basis that is net of energy used and produced by an eligible customer-generator during a single reading period, e.g., one month.
+As discussed further below, the terms of utility tariffs typically require a customer to pay the monthly customer charge, regardless of the amount of energy produced.
 However, for energy billed, the customer pays only for energy that is used, netted against any generation produced by the customer.
-The practical effect of this policy is to allow customers to use the utility grid as battery storage, so that excess energy produced at any given instant can be captured for later use.
-The law also provides for monetary payment for net excess generation when the customer terminates service or at the end of the net metering year.3 The dollar value of net excess generation is equal to the generation or commodity portion of the rate that the eligible customer-generator
+The practical effect of this policy is to allow customers to use the utility grid as if it were battery storage, so that excess energy produced at any given instant could be stored for later use.
+The law also provides for monetary payment for net excess generation when the customer terminates service or at the end of the net metering year.
+The dollar value of net excess generation is equal to the generation or commodity portion of the rate that the eligible customer-generator would have been charged by the electric company averaged over the previous 12-month period multiplied by the number